azole/laravel58-bref-cdk/README.md

 We won't get any logs for "Missing Authentication Token".

-Try to search in Google and AWS Document, I found some references listed as below:
+Try to search in Google and AWS Document, here are some references:

 - https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html
 - https://kennbrodhagen.net/2016/07/23/how-to-enable-logging-for-api-gateway/